 In the Matthew Bible, the believer receives grace now.
 This grace is given since Jesus’ first coming.
 However, in modern Bibles grace is something to hope for in the future, at the second coming.
 Davis explores the sources and consequences of such developments in Bible translation.

-Davis challenges modern scholarship insofar as it disesteems the translations of the Matthew Bible, and with many clear examples shows how learned and faith-filled John Rogers’ commentaries were.
+Davis challenges modern scholarship insofar as it disesteems the translations of the Matthew Bible.
+With many clear examples, she vindicates the translations of William Tyndale and Myles Coverdale.
+She also shows how learned and faith-filled John Rogers’ commentaries were.
 By the end, the reader will regret that the Matthew Bible was suppressed and forgotten.

-This much-needed book is not only a fascinating new Bible history, it is a monument to the faithfulness of the Scriptures we first received, and is a solid vindication of the faith, work, and scholarship of William Tyndale, Myles Coverdale, and John Rogers.
+This much-needed book is not only a fascinating new Bible history, it is lively review of historical events and personalities, and a monument to the faithfulness of the Scriptures we first received.

 Have a listen here to an informative radio interview Ruth had with Pledge Radio hosts Gene Parker and Cynthia Palmer of Holland, Michigan: